 “I wanted to thank you again for your great work with [our daughter], she is very excited and both Lori and I are very appreciative of your efforts and end result!” an alleged email from Giannulli to Singer read.

 Hours after news broke of the scam, Giannulli was arrested, and later let go on a $1 million bond.
 The When Calls the Heart star, for her part, was “out of the country” and was taken into custody the following day.
 She too had bail set at $1 million.
+They pleaded not guilty to fraud and money laundering charges.

 Scroll down to take a look back at Loughlin and Giannulli’s relationship timeline.